 It’s time to tick the old CSR box, right?
 Wrong!

-Bright Purple is a business which oozes CSR, taking very seriously its responsibility to the people who drive our business forward and the wider communities where we operate.
-For us, CSR begins at home where the first commitment in our quest to be a socially responsible business is to our people.
-This is all focused around our values:
+We take very seriously our responsibility to the people who drive our business forward and the wider communities where we operate.
+For us, being a responsible business begins at home where the first commitment in our quest to be a socially responsible business is to our people.
+This is all focused around our values.

 We are also involved in supporting local communities!
 Some of the activities we have taken part of to raise funds and awareness include:

 - The Bright Purple team has together chosen Stroke Association as our nominated charity.
 Working closely with the association we have enjoyed their visits to our office talking about the work they do and we have also enjoyed raising money through a very fun and competitive bake sale.
 We are currently in hard training to take part in the Edinburgh Marathon Relay in support of the association - please wish us luck!
 Our goal is to participate in various activities that help raise awareness and money - please get in touch if you have any fun ideas for us.

 - The brilliant Social Enteprise Invisible Cities used Bright Purple office space for their weekly team meetings and training while they were establishing their business.
 They train people affected by homelessness to become walking tour guides of their own cities and offer these alternative tours to tourists and locals.
 We have been lucky enough to go on a trial tour themed around Leith and Trainspotting with one of the trainee tour guides.